omar573/bbb-unet/README.md

 ### Results

 The  trained model boasts an impressive accuracy rate of 98%.
-Below is a visualization exemplifying the successful application of U-Net on BBB microscopy images:
+Below is a visualization exemplifying the successful application of U-Net on BBB microscopy images (press play button to see visualization):

 ![img/with_fitc.gif](img/with_fitc.gif)